 The RECOMMENDATIONS section gives you the bottom line: how much fertilizer or lime should you apply for optimum production of your crop.
-For some people, this may be the only part of the Soil Test Report that they are concerned about.
+This may be the only part of the Soil Test Report that some clients are concerned about.

-The first line of the RECOMMENDATIONS section gives the cropping history.
-In the Example Report it tells you Crop Before Last: Corn, Grain and Last Crop: Soybeans.
+The first line of the RECOMMENDATIONS section gives the Cropping History.
+In the Example Report, this is shown as Crop Before Last: Corn, Grain; and Last Crop: Soybeans.
 Cropping history is important in determining nitrogen recommendations when a legume is included in the rotation.
-In this case for corn following soybeans, the nitrogen recommendation will be 30-35 lb/A (pounds per acre) less than it would be for corn following corn or most other non-legume crops.
+In this case (corn following soybeans), the nitrogen recommendation will be 30-35 lb/A (pounds per acre) less than it would be for corn following corn or most other non-legume crops.
 See Fertilizer Recommendations for Agronomic Crops in Minnesota (PDF) for more information on nitrogen credits for previous crops

 The first box on the left side of the RECOMMENDATIONS section gives the “Crop and Yield Goal”, in this case Corn, Grain and 120 bu./acre.
 Yield goal is no longer used in determining nitrogen recommendations for corn, but it is still used for phosphorus and potassium recommendations and is a factor in determining nitrogen recommendations for other crops.
 This box also gives a list of pertinent Comments.
 In this case, numbers 3, 5, 11, 18, and 24 are specified.
-We will discuss these Comments in the next section after we go through the lime and fertilizer recommendations.
+We will discuss these Comments in the next section.

 The next column to the right of “Crop and Yield Goal” is labeled “Method” and gives two application options for the recommendations that follow: “Broadcast” and “Row/Drill”.
 Broadcast refers to spreading fertilizer or lime on the surface of the soil before planting and incorporating it with subsequent tillage.
 Row/Drill refers to methods of placing fertilizer close to the seed at planting.
 The term Row means that fertilizer is placed in a “starter” band that is traditionally two inches to the side and two inches below the seed.
 The term Drill means that fertilizer is applied along with small grain seed as it is planted with a grain drill.
 For more information on applying fertilizer close to the seed, see the University of Minnesota Extension publication Use of Banded Fertilizer for Corn Production.

-After lime is the “N lb/A” column label and for corn the recommendation box below it is left blank.
-This is because the recently updated nitrogen recommendations for corn require some inputs by the corn producer to tailor them to the unique situation of their field and farming operation.
-Nitrogen recommendations for corn are now based on the productivity potential of the soil, the ratio of the price of N fertilizer to the value of the crop, the producer’s risk tolerance, the previous crop, the nitrate-N soil test if it is recommended for your location or conditions, and manure applications.
-As mentioned above, if you are growing corn an information sheet New Nitrogen Guidelines for Corn Production in Minnesota (.doc) was included with your Soil Test Report.
+The next column, “N lb/A”, will be left blank for corn.
+This is because current nitrogen recommendations for corn require inputs by the producer to tailor them to the situation and their field and farming operation.
+Nitrogen recommendations for corn are now based on the productivity potential of the soil, the ratio of the price of N fertilizer to the value of the crop, the producer’s risk tolerance, the previous crop, the nitrate-N soil test (if it is recommended for your location or conditions), and manure applications.
+If you are growing corn, an information sheet New Nitrogen Guidelines for Corn Production in Minnesota (.doc) was included with your Soil Test Report.
 Work through that sheet to determine the N fertilizer rate that best fits your field and situation.
 For additional information on the new N guidelines, see the University of Minnesota Extension publication Fertilizing Corn in Minnesota.
 For information on nitrogen fertilization of crops besides corn, see the sections on various other crops in Fertilizer Recommendations for Agronomic Crops in Minnesota (PDF).